Tuesday Tips – NYU Stern MBA Essay Tips

 (c) What is your career goal upon graduation from NYU Stern?
 What is your long-term career goal?

-Choices are often the moments that change your path or your approach to your career.
-Think about the pivotal moments in your life that led you to the career you have and your future goals.
+When discussing the choices that led to your current position think about the pivotal moments in your life that have led to a change in direction.
 Perhaps it was a class you had in college, an activity that sparked your interest, or even a childhood passion.
 The key to answering this section of the question is to demonstrate both how you make choices and what motivates you.

-Your short and long term goals should be both achievable and aspirational.
-An MBA from NYU Stern will open professional doors for you, and you should demonstrate that you are ready to take advantage of those opportunities.
+Your short and long term goals should be both achievable, yet also aspirational.
+An MBA from NYU Stern will likely open doors for you, and you should demonstrate that you are ready to take advantage of the opportunities that will be presented.
 Think about your past work experience, MBA education, and future career goals as a trajectory that flows logically in order.

-We take great care to shape the Stern community with individuals who possess both intellectual and interpersonal strengths.
-We seek individuals who are highly intelligent, collaborative and committed to flourishing as Stern leaders.
+We take great care to shape the NYU Stern community with individuals who possess both intellectual and interpersonal strengths.
+We seek individuals who are highly intelligent, collaborative, and committed to flourishing as NYU Stern leaders.
 Please answer the following questions:

-(b) Describe what most excites you about Stern from both an academic and extracurricular perspective.
+(b) Describe what most excites you about NYU Stern from both an academic and extracurricular perspective.

-(c) How do you anticipate making your mark on the Stern community?
-Be specific about the roles you will take on and the impact you hope to achieve.
+(c) How do you anticipate making your mark on the NYU Stern community?
+Be specific about the roles you will take on and the impact you hope to achieve

 Making your mark on the NYU Stern community it is an opportunity to write about what you will bring to the school personally and to recount some of your past community experiences.
-Explain what you are involved with today, and how you anticipate bringing that interest and passion to the NYU Stern community.
+If you currently lead a team of volunteers to conduct a fundraising drive, explain what you are involved with today, and how you anticipate bringing those skills to the NYU Stern community.

-For all three questions in this essay, be specific and provide specific examples that show who you are, how you think, and what you will uniquely bring to NYU Stern.
+For all three questions in this essay, be specific and provide tailored examples that speak to you and your interest in NYU Stern.

 Please describe yourself to your MBA classmates.
 You may use almost any method to convey your message (e.g. words, illustrations).
 Feel free to be creative.

 While you have likely hit professional experiences in essay 1, and community experiences in essay 2, essay 3 seeks to understand who you are as a person.
 Open-ended essays like this one can be intimidating.
-You are allowed any method to introduce yourself to your classmates, and you’re probably wondering what the best medium for your message is.
+You are allowed any method to introduce yourself to your classmates, and you will likely immediately wonder what method to use.

 Once you have established the content you want to use for the NYU Stern essay 3, it’s time to consider the medium.
 If you are a visual person you may chose a drawing, painting or photo series.
 If you are a creative writer perhaps it’s a poem or short story.
 If none of the “creative” approaches feel right to you, feel free to write a standard essay where you explain who you are and introduce yourself to your classmates.
 The medium is not the most important aspect of this essay, rather the message and content of your composition will demonstrate who you are to the admissions committee.